Carl Zeiss: Expansion of the workshop into a major concern

 On 14 October 1876 the completion of the 3,000th microscope was celebrated and the staff had grown to 60 employees.
-That same year Zeiss' son Roderich joined the firm, assuming commercial and administrative duties and becoming a partner in 1879.
+That same year Zeiss's son Roderich joined the firm, assuming commercial and administrative duties and becoming a partner in 1879.
 In addition Roderich made important contributions in the design of microphotographic apparatus.
 Carl Zeiss remained active in the firm on a daily basis.
 In recognition of his contributions Carl was awarded an honorary doctorate by the faculty of the university of Jena in 1880 at the recommendation of a long-term collaborator, the zoologist Prof. Ernst Häckel.

 A move to modernization and enlargement of the firm was encouraged by Ernst Abbe, while Zeiss remained somewhat more conservative based on the many setbacks he had experienced.
 Nonetheless, by the 1880s the transition to large scale operations was underway.

 By 1883 the firm was enjoying solid business success.
 The firm published its catalog No 26 as an illustrated and bound volume of 80 pages in an edition of 5,000 copies.
 The always thrifty Zeiss required retailers to share the cost of three or four silver groschen per copy.
 The firm's retailer in London, Baker, often ordered 40 or more objectives at a time.
 The firm even began opening field offices in and outside the country.